 - Washing Machine Purchase Certificates of up to $1000, if class member suffer the problems mentioned in the suit, and Maytag can't repair the condition.
 The value of the certificate is based on the age of the machine.
 The certificates may be used for the purchase of a new Neptune Washer.
 Maytag will also cover delivery of the new machine and disposal of the old unit.

 To qualify for a remedy, consumers must complete and send in a claim form.
-Claim forms can be obtained by calling 866-288-0515 or visiting the class action website, www.maytagfrontloadsettlement.com.
+Claim forms can be obtained by calling 866-288-0515 or visiting the class action website, www.maytagfrontloadsettlement.com (Editor's note: this website is no longer active).
 All claim forms must be sent back in by August 9, 2005.